We partnered with the MS community to recognize people living with progressive forms of MS and share their inspiring stories.

 “Progressive MS Day is a chance to honor all the people living with debilitating forms of MS who overcome a variety of challenges, whether physical or emotional, every single day,” said Anne Gilbert, Director of Programs with Can Do MS (2015- 2020).
 “We hope to raise awareness of the need for more education about how to cope with these challenges, research, and new treatments for progressive forms of MS. Progressive MS Day is an important first step in acknowledging the needs of the MS community.”

 “When I first heard there would be a Progressive MS Day, I was excited and grateful,” said Jennifer.
 “To have a day dedicated to Progressive MS reassures me we aren't forgotten, but that we are an important part of the MS community and make a significant contribution to the fabric of those of us living with MS. A day focused on progressive forms of MS empowers those of us living with this disease and means so much.”

-MS often strikes people in the prime of life and is the leading cause of disability unrelated to trauma.
-In the United States alone, MS affects nearly 1 million people1, many of whom are initially diagnosed with relapsing MS and transition to a progressive form with worsening symptoms of disability later in life.2 Progressive forms of MS are difficult to treat, because the scientific community does not yet fully understand why the disease progresses, and many investigational medicines have not been successful in clinical trials.
+MS often strikes in the prime of life, has no cure and is the leading cause of non-traumatic disability in young adults.
+In the United States alone, MS affects nearly 1 million people,1 many of whom are initially diagnosed with relapsing MS and transition to a progressive form with worsening symptoms of disability later in life.2 Progressive forms of MS are difficult to treat, because the scientific community does not yet fully understand why the disease progresses, and many investigational medicines have not been successful in clinical trials.

 Learn more about Jennifer’s story and others living with progressive forms of MS:

-Jennifer continues to live her best life and inspires other to do the same, despite hurdles from her Progressive MS.
+Jennifer continues to live her best life and inspires others to do the same, despite hurdles from her Progressive MS.